 During a patrol later the same day, he probably destroyed a Me110 and was then shot down himself.
 Mayers baled out, was fired on by a Me110 but landed safely in the sea off Portland.
 He was picked up by an MTB and treated for slight shrapnel wounds at Portland Hospital.
 His Hurricane, P2690, crashed into the Channel off Whitnose, Weymouth.

 On 26th August Mayers shot down two Ju87’s and probably a third that were attacking Tangmere.
 On the 18th he destroyed a Me109, on the 31st a Do17 and damaged another, on 4th September he shot down another Do17 and shared a probable Me110 and on the 25th he shot down a Me110 and damaged an Do17.

-Picture at right shows (L to R) F/O J Topolnicki, S/Ldr M Robinson, F/Lt CR Davis, P/O J Jankiewicz, Mayers and unknown at Tangmere in summer 1940.
+Above: (L to R) F/O J Topolnicki, S/Ldr M Robinson, F/Lt CR Davis, P/O J Jankiewicz, Mayers and F/Sgt.
+AHD Pond at Tangmere in summer 1940.

 Mayers was awarded the DFC (gazetted 1st October 1940).
 He made a forced-landing south of Axminster on 7th October after glycol tank damage during a combat with Me110’s over Portland.
 Mayers was slightly injured and the Hurricane, P4218, was written off.